dhyaneswaran-thilagar/AI-CIA/README.md

         {'E', 4},
         {'G', 0}
     };
-## CIA-2: Alpha Beta Pruning
+## CIA-2: Min-Max and Alpha Beta Pruning

-The CIA-2 file consists of the alpha-beta pruning code in C++.
+The CIA-2 file consists of Min-Max and alpha-beta pruning code in C++.
 The follwoing example is used to run the code:

 ![graph-i-used](https://github.com/user-attachments/assets/c84db68c-bdfd-4f39-bcf0-c266ecd2d48c)